ember-cli/eslint-plugin-ember/docs/rules/no-legacy-test-waiters.md

 ## Rule Details

 The legacy test waiters API has been superseded by the new [ember-test-waiters](https://github.com/emberjs/ember-test-waiters) addon.
 This new addon provides an enhanced test waiter with robust debugging capabilities.
-Please use this in favor of the legacy waiter system.
+Please use this in favor of the legacy waiter system, as detailed in [RFC 581](https://github.com/emberjs/rfcs/blob/master/text/0581-new-test-waiters.md).

 ## Examples